Children get their cues on how to react to a situation from the adults around them—especially the adults they rely on.

 And since the COVID-19 situation is a difficult one for all of us, now is an especially important time to be mindful of the kind of cues we’re giving.

 Your child may be worried about their own health or that of older people they love, upset by disruptions to their normal routine and confused by the uncertainty of what will happen next.

 “Children are much more able to pick up on the feelings and worries of adults than we sometimes give them credit for, which means the first step to handling a child’s anxiety is to manage our own,” says Robert L. Trestman, Ph.D., M.D., chair of Carilion Clinic Psychiatry and Behavioral Medicine.
 “From there, we can act as a role model for preparedness, healthy coping skills and compassion for others—all lessons that can last children a lifetime.”

 Talking to Your Child About COVID-19

 Sometimes our instinct as a parent is to shelter our child from scary news.
 But the fact is that your child is almost certainly learning about COVID-19 from someone—and if it isn’t you, it could be a misinformed peer or a sensationalized media source.

-Have an honest but age-appropriate conversation about the illness with your child.
-The details you share will depend on their level of maturity, but you can tell your child that:
+Have honest but age-appropriate conversations about the illness with your child.
+The details you share will depend on their level of maturity, but you can remind your child that: